 Time to take a closer look at the claims made about using flax seeds for weight loss.

-The biggest benefit of using flaxseed for weight loss
+The biggest benefit of eating flaxseed for weight loss

 The first benefit of flaxseed is its high fiber content.